PostHog/post-mortems/2025-10-21-feature-flags-recurring-outages.md

 - **19:02 UTC** - Root cause identified: rate limiter sees load balancer IP only
 - **19:05 UTC** - Decision to disable rate limiting immediately
 - **19:12 UTC** - Rate limiting disabled, service fully recovered
+- **Note:** Status page was not updated during this incident due to the rapid resolution timeline post-detection (detection to resolution in ~12 minutes)

 ### October 28, 2025 - Connection Pool Exhaustion and Excessive Parallelism

 **Duration:** 19:28 to 21:31 UTC (123 minutes)
 **Impact:** ~34% of evaluation requests failing in US datacenter

-A routine deployment with no code changes triggered a rollout of feature flag pods in the US region.
+A routine deployment with no changes directly related to the flags service triggered a rollout of feature flag pods in the US region.
 New pods couldn't connect to Postgres within the 20-second startup timeout, entering crash loops due to excessive parallelism and connection pool exhaustion—the same root cause as October 21.
 Simultaneously, a massive spike in Redis writes caused key evictions, effectively making the cache unavailable.
 While the flags service can operate without Redis (falling back to heavier database queries), with both cache unavailable and database under pressure, a significant portion of US traffic failed.

 **Critical issue:** The Redis overload from the flags service also impacted the main PostHog application, highlighting dangerous infrastructure coupling.
 Unrelated deployments shouldn't trigger feature flags rollouts.